spryker/spryker-docs/docs/scos/user/features/202108.0/promotions-discounts-feature-overview.md

 ### Promotional product

-Promotional product is a discount application type that discounts a particular product, regardless of whether the product is added to cart or not.
+Promotional product is a discount application type that discounts a particular product at a set quantity, enabling "buy X, get Y" promotions.

 When a promotional product is available to a customer, the discount name is not displayed in the overview section.
 Instead, the **Promotional products** section is displayed in the cart, allowing customers to add the available quantity of the product to cart.
 ![Promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/promotional-product-frontend.png)